nealcaren/fightordie/_sources/Volumes/14/02/migration_of_negroes.md

 Many of the southern whites, through their newspapers, are confirming this general unrest.
 A white woman says:

 > That which a regard for common justice, fair play, human rights could not accomplish, a fear for our bank account is doing, and we are asking: Why is the Negro dissatisfied?
 What can we do to keep him in the South?
-We can't afford to let him go; he means too much for us—financially.
+We can't afford to let him go; he means too much for us---financially.
 He works for little; his upkeep costs us little, for we can house him in any kind of shack, and make him pay us well for that; we do not have to be careful of his living conditions; he is good-natured, long-suffering, and if he should happen to give us trouble we can cope with that and the law will uphold us in anything we do.

 The Columbia, S. C. *State* asks:
 > If you thought you might be lynched by mistake, would you remain in South Carolina?
 Ask yourself that question if you dare.